 Termination of Employment

-When an employee's employment is terminated, they are entitled to be paid for any untaken annual leave accrued during their employment.
-The payment should be calculated based on the employee's gross pay rate at the time of termination.
+When an employee's employment is terminated, they are entitled to be paid out for any untaken annual leave they have not yet taken.
+The payment must be calculated at the greater of their ordinary weekly pay or their average weekly earnings over the previous 52 weeks.

 Calculate.co.nz is partnered with Interest.co.nz for New Zealand's highest quality calculators and financial analysis.